drfoehn/sample_volume_calculator_en/README.md

 By using this application, you acknowledge that you have read and understood this disclaimer and agree to use the tool at your own discretion and risk.

+An online version for testing can be found at https://research.cadamu.ro/sample_volume_calculator
 ## Acknowledgments
 - Thanks to all contributors and users for their support and feedback.